-Units/Topics Learning Outcomes Accounting for Share Capital Features and types of companies Share and share capital: nature and types. • state the meaning of share and share capital and differentiate between equity shares and preference shares and different types of share capital.
-Accounting for share capital: issue and allotment of equity and preferences shares.
-Public subscription of shares - over subscription and under subscription of shares; issue at par and at premium, calls in advance and arrears (excluding interest), issue of shares for consideration other than cash. state the meaning of share and share capital and differentiate between equity shares and preference shares and different types of share capital. understand the meaning of private placement of shares and Employee Stock Option Plan. explain the accounting treatment of share capital transactions regarding issue of shares.
+Units/Topics Learning Outcomes Accounting for Share Capital After going through this Unit, the students will be Features and types of companies. able to: • Share and share capital: nature and types. • state the meaning of share and share capital

+- Accounting for share capital: issue and allotment of equity and preferences shares.
+Public subscription of shares - over subscription and under subscription of shares; issue at par and at premium, calls in advance and arrears (excluding interest), issue of shares for consideration other than cash. - Concept of Private Placement and Employee Stock Option Plan (ESOP), Sweat Equity. - Accounting treatment of forfeiture and reissue of shares. - Disclosure of share capital in the Balance Sheet of a company.

-Concept of Private Placement and Employee Stock Option Plan (ESOP), Sweat Equity. develop the understanding of accounting treatment of forfeiture and re-issue of forfeited shares.
-Accounting treatment of forfeiture and reissue of shares.
-Disclosure of share capital in the Balance Sheet of a company. describe the presentation of share capital in the balance sheet of the company as per schedule III part I of the Companies Act 2013.
-Accounting for Debentures Debentures: Meaning, types, Issue of debentures at par, at a premium and at a discount.
-Issue of debentures for consideration other than cash; Issue of debentures with terms of redemption; debentures as collateral security-concept, interest on debentures.
-Writing off discount / loss on issue of debentures. explain the accounting treatment of different categories of transactions related to issue of debentures. develop the understanding and skill of writing of discount / loss on issue of debentures. understand the concept of collateral security and its presentation in balance sheet.
-Note: Discount or loss on issue of debentures to be written off in the year debentures are allotted from Security Premium Reserve (if it exits) and then from Statement of Profit and Loss as Financial Cost (AS 16) develop the skill of calculating interest on debentures and its accounting treatment. state the meaning of redemption of debentures.
+Accounting for Debentures

+Debentures: Meaning, types, Issue of debentures at par, at a premium and at a discount.
+Issue of debentures for consideration other than cash; Issue of debentures with terms of redemption; debentures as collateral security-concept, interest on debentures (concept of TDS is excluded).
+Writing off discount / loss on issue of debentures.

+Note: Discount or loss on issue of debentures to be written off in the year debentures are allotted from Security Premium Reserve (if it exists) and then from Statement of Profit and Loss as Financial Cost (AS 16)